last update June 2018

 2005 was the beginning of an era here, marking the first year of flowering, and hence of availability for sale, of some of the species which I've started growing more recently than anomala and veitchii.
 Additional selections came into flower and became available in following years, although a few of those may be temporarily unavailable in a flowering size due to fluctuations in population due to sales and coming on of new crops (but they are expected to be available again soon).

-Most plants listed are available either (1) on site from spring onwards, since all are nicely potted and moveable or (2) by ordering by mail prepaid for August/September delivery.
+Plants listed are available by ordering by mail prepaid for August/September delivery.
 September is the best time of year to transplant bare-root peonies (August is good too for some of the species), with second choice being later in the fall.
 Potted plants are best held in their pots until September, at which time they can be safely depotted and planted out without risk of set-back (which may occur if the rootball falls apart during depotting earlier in the year).

 My species peonies are all grown from seed and come to you as the entire root, I aren't [sic!] doing divisions of them.
-Seed origins can be from the wild, from plants in gardens (my own or elsewhere in the world), or in the case of seed acquired commercially of unknown provenance.
+Seed origins these years is almost exclusively from my own open-pollinated plants (Yay for bees!).
+The parent plants were mostly grown from seed which came from the wild, from plants in gardens (my own or elsewhere in the world), or in the case of seed acquired commercially of unknown provenance.
 Seed from plants growing in gardens may have been pollinated from other species of peonies, or different forms of the same species.
 The hybrids may be fairly obvious to the untrained eye, or may appear identical to the seed parent.
-Seed origin for each is given in the writeups.

 Some seed batches have widely diverse foliage or flower characteristics, and some are quite uniform.
 So far, one of the most uniform batches is of wild origin, and the most diverse batches are anomala and veitchii from seed of my own plants; these two species flower concurrently here most years and may very well be hybridizing.
+Asian botanists consider veitchii to be a subspecies of anomala, which would explain why they are so eager to cross here.
 The fun continues.

 photos: ...flower ...plant ... seed ...carpel ...flower variant ... another ...